the cbsw conference.

 Shakima Tozay, DSW candidate, LICSW, PMH-C

-Vivian Schad, DSW candidate, LMSW, RN
+Dr. Vivian Schad, LMSW, RN

-Patrice Reese, DSW candidate, LMSW
+Dr. Patrice Reese, LMSW

 Changing Legacy: Preventing Preventable Deaths in Black Women